Minor Repair Clause in Singapore Tenancy Agreements: What It Is and When It Applies

 • Small appliance faults that do not require replacement

 In Singapore, this clause is not mandated by law.
 It exists purely as a negotiated contractual agreement between landlord and tenant.
-As such, the scope and repair cap can vary significantly from one tenancy agreement to another.
+The Council for Estate Agencies (CEA) provides a CEA tenancy agreement template as a non‑mandatory guide — terms (including the minor repair clause) remain negotiable.

 Because of this, tenants should always review the clause carefully before signing.